7onn/hellofresh/README.md

 Hello and thanks for taking the time to try this out.

-The goal of this test is to assert (to some degree) your coding, testing, automation and documentation skills.
+The goal of this test is to assess (to some degree) your coding, testing, automation, and documentation skills.
 You're given a simple problem, so you can focus on showcasing your techniques.

 ## Problem definition
 The test aims to create a simple HTTP service that provides observability aspects, (e.g) you can store and returns random values, collect metrics from operations, add logs and tracing for requests.